-- Quickly seeking a medical evaluation and treatment quickly can ensure a quicker recovery and lead to more complete compensation.
+- Quickly seeking a medical evaluation and treatment after an accident can ensure a faster recovery and lead to more complete compensation.

 - Insurance adjusters often accuse accident victims who do not get medical care right away of “faking” their injuries.

-- The medical records that prove you sought care and received treatment shortly after your accident will make collecting for your injuries much easier.
+- Medical records that prove you sought care and received treatment shortly after your accident will make collecting for your injuries much easier.

-Here’s why seeking medical attention after an accident is imperative to your recovery and your potential compensation.
+Here’s why getting medical attention after an accident is essential for both your recovery and potential compensation.

 Should I Go to the Doctor After a Minor Georgia Car Accident?